 The Indiana State Board of Accounts issued a memo to local units of governments requiring them to set up a separate fund for ARPA monies received as well as approving a plan describing the use of these funds, identifying the eligible uses under ARPA.
 The Common Council on April 26, 2021 adopted Ordinance 21-12, which established the ARP Coronavirus Local Fiscal Recovery Fund ("ARP Fund").
-On September 13, 2021 the City of Hammond passed Resolution 21R-25 adopting the initial (Version 1.0) Community Investment Plan and on September 27, 2021 passed Ordinance 21-30 appropriating Version 1.0 ARPA funds.
+On September13, 2021 the City of Hammond passed Resolution R 21R-25 adopting the initial (Version 1.0) Community Investment Plan and on September 27, 2021 passed Ordinance 21-30 appropriating Version 1.0 ARPA funds.
+On November 28, 2022 the City of Hammond passed Resolution R 22R-19 adopting an amended (Version 2.0) Community Investment Plan and on December 12, 2022 passed Ordinance 22-49 after a public hearing further appropriating a portion of ARPA funds.

-This document shall serve as the City of Hammond's Version 2.0 of the Plan for use of ARPA Funds approved by the City Council as requested by the administration and mayor and provide an update on the current projects.
+This document shall serve as the City of Hammond's Version 3.0 of the plan for use of ARPA Funds approved by the City Council as requested by the administration and mayor.
 The United States Treasury has issued guidance that defines the categories of uses of these funds and this plan complies with those defined uses at this time.
 The plan may need to be changed or amended if either guidance from U.S. Treasury changes or other funds become available for these projects that would then change and free up the city's use of ARPA Funds for other projects.